Marcel Gani Internship Program - Student-Initiated

 to the company, these entrepreneurial firms have a greater

-ability to hire an MBA student during the summer.
+ability to hire a Ross student during the summer.
 Students

 may show this one-page